mclima/1-DOM-scripting/readme.md

 const nav = document.querySelector(".main-menu");
 ```

-Select all the links in nav we could write:
+To select all the links in nav we could write:

 ```js
 const navList = document.querySelectorAll("#main-menu li a");